Careers for Composers

-- working for a publishing house
+- Working for a publishing house.

-- working for a recording company
+- Working for a recording company.

-- working for a radio or TV company
+- Working for a radio or TV company.

-- working for an advertiser
+- Working for an advertiser.

-- working for educational technology providers
+- Working for educational technology providers.

-- working for an arts presenting organization
+- Working for an arts presenting organization.

-The Bachelor of Music (B.Mus) program in Composition offers training and experience to support the development of your personal style.
+The Bachelor of Music (BMus) program in Composition offers training and experience to support the development of your personal style.
 It offers preparation for continued study and entry into the professional music world.
-Our faculty include award-winning composers, representing a diversity of styles.
+Our faculty includes award-winning composers, representing a diversity of styles.
 Students may study a variety of topics in class and privately: traditional and electronic composition, orchestration and arranging, analyses of counterpoint, style and history.

 Guest composers and theorists are frequently invited to lecture and interact with our students.
-Recent guests have included Jennifer Higdon, Thomas Oboe Lee, Lei Liang, and Krzysztof Penderecki.
+Recent guests have included Jennifer Higdon, Thomas Oboe Lee, Lei Liang and Krzysztof Penderecki.

-The Bachelor of Music in Composition includes six semesters of music theory; six semesters of private theory or composition lessons; eight semesters of the composition seminar; three semesters of music history and one of world music; four semesters of private study on an instrument; and courses in keyboard study, conducting, electronic music, and instrument methods.
+The Bachelor of Music in Composition includes six semesters of music theory, six semesters of private theory or composition lessons, eight semesters of the composition seminar, three semesters of music history and one of world music, four semesters of private study on an instrument, and courses in keyboard study, conducting, electronic music, and instrument methods.
 Students have many opportunities throughout their studies to present their compositions in masterclasses and recitals that lead to a senior recital of their original works.
 Our faculty, including Ting Ho (Chair), Marcos Balter, Scott Richards, Elizabeth Brown, Patrick Burns and Marla Meissner, work closely with students to develop their original ideas.

 Prospective students must show evidence of composition skills in order to be admitted to the program.

-The M.A. degree program in Composition offers advanced studies to support the development of students’ personal styles.
+The MA degree program in Composition offers advanced studies to support the development of students’ personal styles.
 We offer classes and private lessons in a wide variety of topics, including traditional and electronic composition, orchestration, arranging, counterpoint analysis, style and history.
 New student works are performed frequently before faculty, mentors, peers and guest artists during masterclasses and recitals.
-Recent guest composers have included Thomas Oboe Lee, Lei Liang, and Jennifer Higdon.
+Recent guest composers have included Thomas Oboe Lee, Lei Liang and Jennifer Higdon.
 Each year the MSU Symphony and the Shanghai Quartet read works by student composers.
 Cali School faculty theorists and composers, including Ting Ho (Chair), Marcos Balter, Patrick Burns, Marla Meissner, Ruth Rendleman and Scott Richards, work closely with students to help develop their individual ideas.

 Students must show evidence of strong composition skills in order to be admitted to the program.

-For B.Mus. and M.A. programs:
+For BMus and MA programs:

 Prof. Ting Ho